 The last thing to consider is cognitive-behavioral therapy.
 This is simply counseling using various methods.
 It can help you learn to deal with your anxiety.
 This is an excellent treatment for panic disorder and can lead you to feel better about yourself.

-One method of therapy that you may want to consider is called CBT.
+One method of therapy for panic disorder that you may want to consider is called CBT.
 This stands for cognitive behavioral therapy.
 It can be beneficial to talk about your fears and anxieties in front of a therapist.
 They can help you figure out ways to deal with them.
 They can also help you realize when you have an unrealistic fear.

 Once you have figured out some ways to deal with your problems, it is time to think about getting treatment for panic disorder.
 Your doctor will likely be able to recommend therapy and medication.
 Getting treatment early can help you feel better.
 Also, make sure that you do not wait until it is too late before seeking help.
 There is no such thing as an “us vs. them” attitude when it comes to getting treatment for your panic disorder.